Phi Lab

-The Φ-lab (Phi-lab) at the European Space Agency has the mission of accelerating the future of Earth observation exploiting transformational innovation to strengthen the world leading competitiveness, by helping the earth observation researchers and entrepreneurs to adopt disruptive technologies and methods.
-It is currently working on artificial intelligence, quantum computing, small satellites onboard artificial intelligence, hyperspectral imaging data, and virtual reality.
+The Φ-lab (Phi-lab) is the Earth Observation innovation lab at the European Space Agency (ESA).
+It has the mission of accelerating the future of Earth observation exploiting transformative innovation and commercialisation actions to strengthen European global competitiveness, by helping the earth observation researchers, talented innovator and entrepreneurs to adopt disruptive technologies and methods.
+It is currently working on artificial intelligence, foundation models, quantum computing, onboard artificial intelligence, and virtual reality.